willowmck/eks-gateway-poc/README.md

 export CLUSTER1=cluster1
 ```

-You also need to rename the Kubernete contexts of each Kubernetes cluster to match `mgmt`
+You also need to rename the Kubernete contexts of each Kubernetes cluster to match `cluster1`

 Here is an example showing how to rename a Kubernetes context:
 ```
 kubectl config rename-context <context to rename> <new context name>
 ```

-Run the following command to make `mgmt` the current cluster.
+Run the following command to make `cluster1` the current cluster.
 ```bash
 kubectl config use-context ${CLUSTER1}
 ```

 > If you prefer to use the existing context name, just set the variables as so:
 > ```
-> export MGMT=<cluster_mgmt_context>
+> export CLUSTER1=<cluster1_context>
 > ```
 >
 > Note: these variables may need to be set in each new terminal used